apache/hbase-operator-tools/hbase-hbck2/README.md

    namespace 'n2':
      $ HBCK2 addFsRegionsMissingInMeta default:tbl_1 n1:tbl_2 n2
    Returns HBCK2  an 'assigns' command with all re-inserted regions.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <NAMESPACE|NAMESPACE:TABLENAME>, one per line.
+For example:
+    For example:
+     $ HBCK2 addFsRegionsMissingInMeta -i fileName1 fileName2
    SEE ALSO: reportMissingRegionsInMeta
    SEE ALSO: fixMeta